optuna/optuna-dashboard/README.md

 ## Submitting patches

-If you want to contribute, please check [Developer Guide](./DEVELOPMENT.md).
+If you want to contribute, please check [Developers Guide](./DEVELOPMENT.md).

 ## Alternatives